 On a budget break, we couldn’t afford the quintessential gondala ride, so this was a nice way to explore the canals.

 We arrived on the first night and a lady from our apartment met us straight off the boat to give us the keys.
 She walked us through the maze of streets and bridges to our home for the trip.
 It would have been very difficult to find in the dark, and in such a labyrinthine place.
 Our apartment was booked on lastminute.com.
 It was a little self catering place that gave us a little slice of the city.
 It was just £100 for three nights.
 I’d imagine AirBnB now has a hold on the apartment market but I felt quite advanced back then.

 We popped to the supermarket and bought some pasta, tomatoes and few other Italian bits to make dinner.
 Cosy in the kitchen, and with everything prepared, we realised we couldn’t cook anything, there was no way to light the stove.
 Reluctantly it was back into the cold and dark we ventured, eventually finding a news stand who sold us a lighter after quite a lot of miming.
 With our bellies full of pasta, we flopped onto the bed and fell fast asleep.

 In the morning we realised, we even had a very Venetian view out of the little window.
 Sheer joy.

 St Mark’s Square

-On day two we jumped on the vaporetto to Piazza San Marco, Venice’s main tourist hot spot.
+On day two we jumped on the vaporetto to Piazza San Marco, the main tourist hot spot in Venice.
 St Mark’s tower looks over the square and the square is surrounded by the grand buildings of the Doge.

 The Doge was the ruler of Venice when Italy was series of city states.
 The square is now ruled by pigeons.
 People purchase bird seed to fill up these flapping, grey beasts.
 Karl enjoyed getting covered in them, I am less keen on pigeons and looked on in puzzled wonderment, secretly hoping one nervous bird would leave their digested bird seed on his coat.